liangchen1ce/liangchen1ce.github.io/_posts/2013-10-29-eng-interestingsound.markdown

 category: eng
 linka: interestingsound
 permalink: /eng/interestingsound/
-title: Interesting Sound Effects
+title: Basic Sound Effects used in Film Scenes
 ---

-I discover a intersting [website](http://obiwannabe.co.uk/) generating various sound effects which can be used in movie scenes, games and other situations.
-I'm going to demostrate some audio outputs using codes on the site.
+I discovered an intersting [website](http://obiwannabe.co.uk/) generating various sound effects which can be used in movie scenes, games and other situations.
+The website holder as well as sound designer is the author of book "Designing Sound".
+That book is quite absorbing and it mainly talks about sound design in movies and games.
+Similarly, it's also the theme of this website.
+I'm going to demonstrate some audio outputs using codes offered on this site.

 - [Explosions](http://lollichock.tumblr.com/post/68629487248/audio_player_iframe/lollichock/tumblr_mx3z0i8qhh1snsvcq?audio_file=http%3A%2F%2Fwww.tumblr.com%2Faudio_file%2Flollichock%2F68629487248%2Ftumblr_mx3z0i8qhh1snsvcq&amp;color=black&amp;simple=1)